-Photoshop CS6 has a new built in Oil Paint filter that nature photographers can use to add a painterly feel to their images.
+Photoshop has a built in Oil Paint filter that nature photographers can use to add a painterly feel to their images.
 The filter is easy to use and gives a lot of flexibility in customizing your painting.
 In this blog, I’ll show you how to use the filter and show you a photo that I’ve painted using the filter.

 - Convert the layer into a smart object by right clicking on the layer and selecting “Convert to Smart Object”.
 This will allow you to change blend modes and opacity after the filter has been applied.